Who is Horizon West Transmission?

 The project is expected to provide numerous benefits to the local community, including:

-· Delivering low-cost, reliable energy to California customers
+• Providing increased access to low-cost, reliable energy to California and Arizona

-· Enabling further development of Imperial County’s energy industry
+• Enabling further development of Imperial County’s resources industry

 Where will the project be located?

-The proposed transmission line will be located in Southern California.
+The proposed transmission line will be located in southern California and southwestern Arizona.

-Detailed environmental assessments are being conducted to evaluate proposed routes, which will be shaped by input from stakeholders, environmental groups, local governments, Tribal Nations and other interested parties.
+A detailed environmental assessment is being conducted to evaluate proposed routes, which will be shaped by input from stakeholders, environmental groups, local governments, Tribal Nations and other interested parties.

-After an independent analysis and public input, the California Public Utilities Commission, Arizona Corporation Commission and federal siting authorities will issue the final decision on the transmission line route.
+After an independent analysis and public input, the California Public Utilities Commission, Arizona Corporation Commission and federal siting authorities will issue the final determination on the transmission line route.

 What is the expected schedule?